 “I was there at the right time, at the right place with the right angle of light and, suddenly, I saw eyes," art historian Emma Maayan-Fanar, who first noticed the image on the wall of a church, recounted to the Israeli newspaper Haaretz.
 "It was the face of Jesus at his baptism, looking at us."

-As the gospels never describe Jesus’ appearance, and no known contemporary description of him exists, every image of him we see is based on later artistic versions.
-In the early centuries of Christianity’s evolution, Maayan-Fanar told Haaretz, Christ was depicted various ways, both with short and long hair, bearded and clean-shaven.
+As the gospels barely describe Jesus’ appearance, and no known contemporary description of him exists, every image of him we see is based on later artistic versions.
+In the early centuries of Christianity’s evolution, Maayan-Fanar told Haaretz, Christ was depicted in various ways, both with short and long hair, bearded and clean-shaven.
 But by the sixth century, Western images consistently showed Jesus with long, flowing hair and (often) a beard.

 Recommended for you